 - In the film Rent A Kid, the father of the couple who are "renting" kids (basically adoption on a trial basis), tells his wife that they are "things-people" (their house is full of valuable memorabilia), and "things-people" don't have kids.
 His fears are justified when one of the kids accidentally decapitates an antique G.I.
 Joe within minutes of their arrival.
 At the end of the movie, the couple decides to adopt the kids fully, and we have a happy ending - just before the father yells that they can't play catch with his autographed Joe Namath football, which goes crashing out the window.

 - In Hannah Montana, Miley purposefully shreds Jackson's prized autograph baseball as revenge for him accidentally destroying her favorite stuffed animal.
 When he fixes it for her, she feels so guilty that she goes out of her way to get a new baseball signed by the player, who now runs a pizza restaurant, and forces her to perform as Hannah to get the signature.
 When Jackson finds out all the trouble she went through, he forgives her despite not having the autograph.
-At the end, it turns out that the original baseball was actually signed by their father, who told Jackson it was from the player.
+At the end, upon comparing the signatures, Jackson realizes that the original baseball was actually signed by their father, who told Jackson it was from the player.

 - Drake & Josh